leodemisel/project-website/index.md

 In this part, we're trying to figure out the ideal release date for movies that guarantee the best performance at the box office.
 Our analysis covers data spanning from 1897 to 2012 across 87 countries.

+### Rough Month analysis

 Our main method is regression analysis, examining if there's a connection between the 'release month' and the 'box office' performance.
-The formula we use is:
+The formula we use for monthly analysis is:

 <!DOCTYPE html>
 <html lang="en">